frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/human-resources/training-event.md

 You can invite your employees to attend the Training Event.
 You can do so by selecting the employees to be invited in the Employees table.

 By default the status of the employee will be 'Open'.
+You can mark the Event as Mandatory.

 <img class="screenshot" alt="Employee" src="{{docs_base_url}}/assets/img/human-resources/training-event-employee.png">